-7The picture above illustrates a write to memory, specifically the first write to the pointer address we created called p1_reg.
+Figure 27 illustrates a write to memory, specifically the first write to the pointer address we created called p1_reg.
 We will explore the mechanics of this in the next section.
-Note the time it took to get to line number seventeen in ‘reverser_deed.c’ tab in ecplise.
+Note the time it took to get to line number seventeen in ‘reverse_deed.c’ tab in Eclipse.